dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 The Memory Interface Generator (MIG7) is used to create a DDR2 controller for TODO RAM chip on the Nexys4 DDR board.
 The Microblaze will use a BRAM based bootloader to copy the user application from Flash to DDR2 Ram.
 The DDR2 controller requires very precise timing parameters.
 These are specified in the [DDR2 RAM tutorial]().
 Add a MIG7 component and double click to configure:

-  1. At this introductin page click Next.
+  1. At this introduction page click Next.
   2. Again click next.
   3. Select the pin compatible FPGA.
 The Nexys4 DDR uses the xc7a100ti-csg324.
   4. Choose DDR2 as controller type.